Montague Phillips (chemist): Synthesis of sulphapyridine

 M&B 693 played an important role during World War II in many Allied countries.
 It was widely used, sometimes prophylactically and routinely issued to military personnel as tablets.
 Sulphapyridine was also found to be effective as a topical antimicrobial in powdered form.
 M&B 693 was famously used to treat Winston Churchill for pneumonia on two occasions.
 Churchill expressed his thanks to Phillips with a signed photograph.

-By 1943 sulphapyridine was estimated to be saving 25,000 civilian lives per year in the USA and a similar number in the UK.
-A 2009 study by the National Bureau of Economic Research concluded that between 1937 and 1943 sulfa drugs reduced the mortality rate in the US by 2 to 4 percent and increased life expectancy by 0.4 to 0.8 years.
+By 1943 sulphapyridine was estimated to be saving 25,000 civilian lives per year in the USA and a similar number of lives in the UK.
+A 2009 study by the National Bureau of Economic Research concluded that between 1937 and 1943 sulpha drugs reduced the mortality rate in the US by 2 to 4 percent and increased life expectancy by 0.4 to 0.8 years.
 During this period, sulphapyridine was responsible for the majority of this trend.

-The development of other sulfa drugs and the mass production of penicillin after World War II led to a decline in the use of sulphapyridine.
-However, it was still in use in the US for treating people with Duhring's disease until 1990.
+The development of other sulpha drugs and the mass production of penicillin after World War II led to a decline in the use of sulphapyridine.
+However, it remained in use in the US for treating people with Duhring's disease until 1990.
 As of 2025, sulphapyridine is still used in the UK in veterinary medicine for the treatment of mastitis in cattle.

 Later life

 Phillips left May & Baker in 1947 after 20 years service and having attained the position of assistant chief chemist.
-He took with him the original T693 sample bottle which he later donated to the Wellcome Collection, London.
+He took with him the original T693 sample bottle and later donated it to the Wellcome Collection, London.
 Phillips worked as an independent chemical consultant until his death in 1972.
-He also campaigned against excessive profit margins on pharmaceuticals.
+He campaigned against excessive profit margins on pharmaceuticals.

 Throughout his career Phillips published a large number of scientific papers relating to chemistry and chemical engineering.
-He was also named on several further patents, both while he was employed at May & Baker and later while acting as an independent consultant.
+He was named on several patents, both while employed at May & Baker and later while acting as an independent consultant.

-Phillips served in the ARP Reserve between 1939–45 and received the Civil Defence Medal.
+Phillips served in the Air Raid Precautions reserve between 1939–45 and received the Civil Defence Medal.
 He was elected as a councillor in the Essex Administrative County in the 1950s and 1960s.
-During the same period we was also a Technical Reconnaissance Officer in the Civil Defence Corps.
+During the same period he served as a Technical Reconnaissance Officer in the Civil Defence Corps.
 In that capacity, he was interviewed on ITN television news in April 1963 about the Spies for Peace revelations concerning RSG-6.

 Phillips received some recognition for his role in the creation of sulphapyridine during his lifetime.
-However, his involvement was often minimised or overlooked entirely.
+However, his involvement was often minimised or entirely overlooked.
 He received no honours or awards for his work.
-Whitby received a knighthood in 1945 and over time has come to be regarded as the key figure in the development of sulphapyridine.